-Bright lights, poker chips, and gondoliers are all part of the reason most people come to Macau.
+Bright lights, poker chips, and gondoliers are all part of the reason most people come to Macao.
 It’s a city that has become famous for its casinos.
 But there is life beyond the slot machines.

 Explore at an Iberian Pace in the St Lazarus District

-Yes, there are the big hitters like the Ruins of St Paul’s and Senado Square to tick off your list, but the best place to get a sense of Portuguese Macau is in the St Lazarus District.
+Yes, there are the big hitters like the Ruins of St Paul’s and Senado Square to tick off your list, but the best place to get a sense of Portuguese Macao is in the St Lazarus District.
 The cobblestoned streets, pastel-painted houses, and quiet courtyards give these dozen alleys their very own colonial atmosphere.
 The centerpiece is the wonderfully preserved St Lazarus church, while cafes and restaurants use the cobblestones to good effect for al fresco dining.

 Sit at the Table Where the First China-america Trade Pact Was Signed

 That’s right, hidden away in the back garden of the Kun Iam Temple is where the first trade deal between the two soon to be superpowers was inked in 1844.
 Today, you can still see the stone table and chairs where the plenipotentiaries sat to start a relationship that is now shaping the world.